Quantifying and mitigating the effect of snapshot interval in light-cone Epoch of Reionization 21-cm simulations: Summary and Conclusions.

 In this paper we introduce a technique to increase $\nrs$ keeping $\ncs$ fixed.
 The underlying idea is to generate $\ncs$ cosmology snapshots at a few well separated redshifts, and then interpolate the gridded dark matter and halo fields to several ($\nrs$) closely spaced intermediate redshifts for which we simulate reionization snapshots.
-The resulting interpolated LC simulation which has $\nrs >\ncs$ allows us to reduce both, the discontinuities at the stitching boundaries as well as the overall mean absolute error without incurring a significant increase in the computational expenses.
-Considering a fixed $\nrs=26$, we demonstrate (Figure~\ref{Diag_diff_all}) that the interpolated LC simulations which have $\ncs <\nrs$ closely match the LC simulation which has $\ncs=\nrs$.
-In fact, considering the extreme case with $\ncs=2$ we find that this matches the results for $\ncs=26$ with better than $5 \%$ accuracy (Table~\ref{tab:error}).
-This effectively validates our interpolated LC simulations which have $\ncs <\nrs$ as a good proxy for the computationally more expensive LC simulations which have $\ncs=\nrs$.
-Proceeding further, we fix $\ncs=26$ for which we consider interpolated LC simulations with $\nrs=51, 101$ and $201$.
+We have demonstrated this technique by interpolating only two cosmology snapshots ({\it ie.} $\ncs=2$) to produce 26 reionization snapshots ($\nrs=26$).
+Comparing the resulting LC simulation with another which has $\ncs=\nrs=26$, we find that the two match to better than $5 \%$ accuracy (Figure~\ref{Diag_diff_all} and Table~\ref{tab:error}).
+Considering $\ncs=4$ further increases the accuracy to within $3 \%$.
+This clearly establishes our interpolation scheme as a cost-effective and highly accurate technique to increase the number of reionization snapshots for LC simulations.
+Proceeding further, we have fixed $\ncs=26$ and used the interpolation scheme to construct LC simulations with $\nrs=51, 101$ and $201$.
 Comparing the results for $\nrs=101$ with those for $201$ (Figure \ref{Upper}), we see that the relative differences are less than $\sim 1 \%$ which indicates a high level of convergence for the LC simulation.
 We expect a very small improvement ($ < 1 \% $) if $\nrs$ is increased any further.
 We have also studied how the mean absolute error $\left<\mid{\rm d}_{\nrs} \mid\right>$ for the LC simulation changes if $\nrs$ is varied.
 We find that this shows a scaling $\left<\mid{\rm d}_{\nrs}\mid\right> \propto \nrs^{-1}$ (Figure~\ref{power_law}) for all the $\ell$ bins considered here.
 Similar behaviour is also observed at large $k$ for the 3D spherical power spectrum (Figure~\ref{pkvscb_k}).